-Panecicos (Cassava and Pork Crackling Rolls) is an obscure dish of our cuisine, known better as roadside fare.
-Our recipe is a modernized version of this Tierra Adentro classic.
+Panecico (cassava and pork crackling roll) is an obscure dish of our cuisine, known better as roadside fare.
+Our recipe is a slightly modernized version of this Tierra Adentro dish.

 While I would love to think of myself as an intrepid investigative writer, traveling the Dominican countryside in search of hidden treasures of our culinary culture, the fact is that I am not that.
 We just travel aimlessly around the country from time to time, sampling the local foods and befriending perfect strangers on local colmados.

 That is even easier to do if you realize how amazingly friendly and talkative we Dominicans are.

 I originally learned from my readers about this dish, it was Dominicans' friendliness and openness that led me to find out how to make it.
 This is a pretty obscure dish, I have only tried it from one vendor on the road from Dajabon to Loma de Cabrera, although I have heard of at least two other vendors in the country.

 Thanks to Doña Nena and Elba Rosa from Partido, Dajabón, for confirming some details of the recipe.